ComScore

 TOTAL: 90/100

 You can find a direct-to-consumer, aesthetically pleasing, millennial-friendly version of pretty much any product.
-Away made luggage chic, Casper made mattresses cool and Brooklinen had us buying sheets after sheets.
+Away made luggage chic, Casper made mattresses cool and Brooklinen had associate editor Sydney Meister all in.
 Whether these products are better than their less sans-serif-y, traditional counterparts is always a gamble.
 (Buying directly from an Instagram ad comes with risks, no?)

-All that to say, we tested the millennial version of non-stick pots and pans, Caraway Cookware.
+All that to say, I tested the millennial version of non-stick pots and pans, Caraway Cookware.
 It’s easy on the eyes, an Internet fave and comes in a rainbow of Insta-ready hues.
 But is it worth a spot on the throne—er, your stovetop?
-After testing it for 365 days, we must say we're obsessed, which is why we're excited to share an *exclusive* discount that you can take advantage of right this minute.
+After testing it for 365 days, I must say I'm obsessed.
+And we're not about gatekeepers at PureWow, so when our editors learned about the 2024 Caraway holiday sale, we knew we had to give you the full scoop on the sale—and how the cookware holds up, so you can decide whether it's worth it for you.

 First, What Sets Caraway Cookware Apart from Other Non-Stick Competitors?